leils/leils.github.io/content/blog/2020/2020-04-19_Gatsby-Post-Generation/index.md

 EOF
 ```

-I put this file in `/scripts` in the parent folder of this website, and added the following line to `scripts` in `package.json`:
+I put this file in `/scripts` in the parent folder of this website, and added the following line to `scripts` in `package.json` to let me call the script through yarn:

 ```
 "generate-post": ". ./scripts/generate-post.sh"